Resource Center

 • piecing together partial histories across tools

 That is after‑the‑fact reconstruction — not ongoing supervision.
-Logs are useful for recordkeeping, but SB 848’s “easily supervised” standard is about how the environment operates day to day, not just whether messages can sometimes be found in a crisis.
+Logs are useful for recordkeeping, but SB 848 focuses attention on how communication environments operate day to day — not simply whether messages can eventually be reconstructed.

 4. Patterns Stay Invisible Until It’s Too Late